Cwengii/Cwengii/README.md

+# About:
-Hello World👋🏾!
-I'm Acwengile Morris, a driven and enthusiastic software engineering  student at Wethinkcode_ , My interest in technology started out as a curiosity in how things operate and has since grown into a strong desire for developing ground-breaking, significant solutions.
-My passion for solving problems and creating systems that have the potential to truly impact the world is fueled by every line of code I write.
-In an effort to push the envelope of what is feasible, I am continuously investigating new tools, languages, and technologies.
-I can't wait to keep developing, learning, and working with others as I want to contribute significantly to the rapidly changing tceh sector!
+Hi, I'm Acwengile Morris 👋🏾!
+I'm a passionate software engineering student at Wethinkcode_.
+My journey in tech started with a curiosity about how things work, and has grown into a drive to create impactful solutions.
+I’m always exploring new tools, languages, and technologies to push the boundaries of what's possible.
+I’m excited to keep learning, developing, and contributing to the ever-evolving tech world!

 # 👩🏾‍💻 Tech Stack:
  ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)